Bangla • Dari • Gujarati • Hindi • Marathi • Nepali • Pashto • Punjabi • Sanskrit • Sinhala • Tamil • Tibetan • Urdu

 Urdu

-Research and Language Sustainment Resources
+Research and Language Resources

 South Asian Studies Library Resources